Attorney for Pedestrian Accidents on the Las Vegas Strip

 In many situations involving pedestrian accidents, victims may experience any number of challenges.

-In addition to the physical and mental challenges that arise after significant personal injury, many victims are often left to combat the many financial hurdles, including:
+In addition to the physical and mental challenges that arise after a significant personal injury, many victims are often left to combat the many financial hurdles, including:

 - Costly medical care and rehabilitative costs